MrLixm/MrLixm.github.io/content/blog/0004/opendrt.rst

 Even if it's current form kind of break the purpose of a consistant color-managed system across DCCs, it is a nice solution for individuals and looks very promising.
+(Jed told me it could be actually pretty simple to create an OCIO config so we can only hope he finds time to !).

 Make sure to star `Jed's repository <https://github.com/jedypod/open-display-transform>`_ on Github !